slothpixel/core/CONTRIBUTING.md

 * Submitting a fix
 * Proposing new features

-Make sure to join out [discord](https://discord.gg/ND9bJKK) for any discussion or questions related to the project.
+Make sure to join our [discord](https://discord.gg/ND9bJKK) for any discussion or questions related to the project.

 Don't forget to discuss any changes before making them to avoid extra work!